aloutfi/twitter_to_mastodon/README.md

-# Migrating from Twitter to Mastodon
+# Migrating from Twitter to Mastodon, a developer's guide

 1. [WTF is Mastodon?](https://docs.joinmastodon.org/)